TUM-Dev/gocast/docs/docs/chat.md

 ### Anonymous Chat

-If `Anonymous Messages` is enabled, users may hide their identity.
-This means all of their messages will be sent by the user _'Anonymous'_.
+If `Allow Anonymous Messages` is set, users may hide their identity by sending their messages as the user _'Anonymous'_.

 ![Anonymous Message](chat-img/anonymous.png)